 Japanese Manuscripts Collection (ca. 2,800 titles in over 7,700 volumes): Most of these materials arrived at the Library in 1950 as a part of the Mitsui acquisition, originally collected by Mitsui Takatatsu 三井高辰 (1845-1922), Dohi Keizō 土肥慶蔵 (1866-1931), Mitsui Takakata 三井高堅 (1867-1945), and others.
 Ranging in date primarily from the seventeenth to the twentieth centuries.
 Accessible through “Kariforunia Daigaku Bakure-kō kyū Mitsui Bunko shahon mokuroku kō” 「カリフォルニア大学バークレー校旧三井文庫写本目録稿」(Chōsa kenkyū hōkoku 5 (Mar.
 1984): p.
 261-340) and “Kariforunia Daigaku Bakure-kō kyū Mitsui Bunko shahon mokuroku kō tsuika” 「カリフォルニア大学バークレー校旧三井文庫写本目録稿追加」(Chōsa kenkyū hōkoku 8 (Mar.
 1987): p.
 360-361).
-The collection also includes eisō collection, comprising collections of poems in over 3,300 origami eisō by generations of poets from the Sanjōnishi 三条西 family and 323 manuscript booklets of Japanese verse dating from the 16th through the 18th centuries (for the latter, see: "Kariforunia Daigaku Bākure-kō kyū Mitsui Bunko zō gokai kankei shiryō saimoku kō" 「カリフォルニア大学バークレー校旧三井文庫御会関係資料細目稿」Chōsa kenkyū hōkoku 9 (Mar.
+The collection also includes eisō collection, comprising collections of poems in over 3,300 origami eisō by generations of poets from the Sanjōnishi 三条西 family and 323 manuscript booklets of Japanese verse dating from the 16th through the 18th centuries (for the latter, see: "Kariforunia Daigaku Bākure-kō kyū Mitsui Bunko zō gyokai kankei shiryō saimoku kō" 「カリフォルニア大学バークレー校旧三井文庫御会関係資料細目稿」Chōsa kenkyū hōkoku 9 (Mar.
 1988): p.
 95-118).
 Many titles are accessible through Nihon Kotenseki Sōgō Mokuroku Dētabēsu 日本古典籍総合目録データベース（国文学研究資料館提供）, including 102 titles with digital images

 Japanese Historical Maps Collection (ca. 2,300 woodblock, copperplate, manuscript, and other maps): Dating from the seventeenth through the twentieth centuries.
 Originally collected by Mitsui Takakata 三井高堅 (1867-1945), the collection contains over two hundred maps of Edo and an impressive number of maps of the Kyoto area.
-A portion of the collection has been digitized by David Rumsey and Cartography Associates and is available for viewing online at the Japanese Historical Maps website.
+A portion of the collection were digitized by David Rumsey and Cartography Associates and is available for viewing at the Japanese Historical Maps website.
 More recently, with a CLIR funding (2016) the remaining maps produced before 1923 were digitized and all the Japanese historical maps are made available at the UC Berkeley Library Digital Collections (some maps are available in Map Warper).

 Sugoroku Collection (ca. 150 sugoroku sheets): Some with the original wrappers in which they were marked, collected by Mitsui Takakata 三井高堅 (1867-1945).
 Most date to the Meiji era and are secular in content.
 The collection has been digitized by the Art Research Center, Ritsumeikan University and is available for viewing online from here or through David Rumsey's website.